JZRodriguez/image-hpc-2023/README.md

 # image-hpc-2023

-The main implementation done is the modification of the image.
-The changes done and sending the result back to reassemlbe them again.
+The main implementation done is the modification of the image, which is explained later in the document.
+The changes done and sending the result back to reassemble them again.

-Usage:
+## Usage:
+To run this project, you need to run the following command lines in the directory:
 ```
 mpicc Img.c -lm -lspng -o ./Img
 mpiexec -l -n 1 ./Img
 ```

-Expected output:
+## Expected output
+After running the code, the following lines will appear in the command console:
 ```
 [0] width: 844
 [0] height: 655